A Fundamental Inequality Governing the Rate Coding Response of Sensory Neurons: Abstract

 \section{Abstract}

 A fundamental inequality governing the spike activity of peripheral neurons is derived and tested against auditory data.
-This inequality states that the steady-state firing rate below saturation lies between the arithmetic and geometric means of the spontaneous and peak activities during adaptation.
-Implications towards the development of computational auditory models are explored.
+This inequality states that the steady-state firing rate must lie between the arithmetic and geometric means of the spontaneous and peak activities during adaptation.
+Implications towards the development of auditory mechanistic models are explored. \keywords{sensory adaptation \and rate coding \and firing rate bounds \and auditory transduction \and theoretical prediction}